SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started/quick.en.md

 Java, Python, and Ruby).
 Given the maintainability of code generated through Selenium IDE, it is not recommended to use it for anything more than getting acquainted with element locators or generating _throw away code_.
-We're sure that once you get used to the WebDriver API, you will never use Selenium IDE.
+We are sure that once you get used to the WebDriver API, you will never use Selenium IDE.